benvanik/WebGL-Inspector/readme.md

 * Create a symlink from core/ to extensions/chrome/core/ (`ln -s` on unix or `mklink /D` on Windows)
 * Navigate to chrome://extensions
 * Click 'load unpacked extension...' and select the extensions/chrome/ directory
-* Open a page with WebGL content and click the 'GL' icon in the top right of the address bar
+* Open a page with WebGL content and click the 'GL' icon in the top right of the address bar (click again to disable)
-* See below for instructions on how to get sites working

 Supported Content
 ---------------------